 There is no opportunity for an applicant supported by the relevant country to move forward with an application.

-Some Work Track members supported maintaining the treatment included in the 2012 Applicant Guidebook.

 One Work Track member suggested that as long as a country can provide substantial evidence that the country is recognized by a name, the term should be included under this category.
 The member also suggested adding “in any language” to this provision.

+Some Work Track members supported maintaining the treatment included in the 2012 Applicant Guidebook.
+Draft recommendations suggest maintaining reservation of these strings.

 5.3 Geographic Names Included in the 2012 Applicant Guidebook